- What we collect

-Based on the preferred approach in which organisations provide funding to the Library to manage the digitisation process and delivery of content in Trove, the charge applied by the Library is $2.00 per page plus GST.
-The charge will be reviewed in July each year.
+Based on the preferred approach in which organisations provide funding to the Library to manage the digitisation process and delivery of content in Trove, the charge applied by the Library is $2.00 per page (excluding GST).
+This charge will be reviewed in October 2013.

 This indicative cost is based on scanning an English language newspaper from microfilm, and covers the direct costs of the digitisation process – scanning, OCR processing, content analysis and quality assurance – and the full cost of staff time spent on project management and all systems infrastructure required to ingest, store and manage the digitised newspapers for long-term access.
 A breakdown of the costs in these categories is listed further below.

 Additional charges may apply if: